ajfriend/uv_offline_test/readme.md

 I've got an example repo with reproduction instructions at:

-Normally, I might not delete the `.venv` or delete the lockfile, but it would be nice to not be afraid of doing these things, especially since they work for about 10 minutes.
+Normally, I might not delete the `.venv` or delete the lockfile, but it would be nice to not be afraid of doing these things, especially since they do work for about 10 minutes, currently.

-This behavior was surprising/unexpected to me since things worked initially offline, but fialed later in the day.
+This behavior was surprising/unexpected to me since things worked initially offline, but failed later in the day.
 I had to do some experimentation to determine that the threshold was about 10 minutes.
 (In at least one test, it happened after 5 minutes, so it might be variable?)

 I'm guessing this is due to some cache expiration policy?
 What's the reasoning behind the current 10 minutes, and would it be possible to extend it, or provide an option to do so?
 Would it make sense to avoid the cache expiration if `uv` notices that it is offline?

 Thanks!